wechicken456/nightmare/modules/32-largebin_attack/largebin_explanation0/README.md

 	free(ptr1);

 	printf("Now they are both in the unsorted bin.\n");
-	printf("Since large bin sized chunks are inserted into the unsorted bin, before being moved to the large bin for potential reuse before they are thrown into that bin.\n");
+	printf("Since large bin sized chunks are inserted into the unsorted bin, before being moved to the large bin, for potential reuse before they are thrown into large bin.\n");
 	printf("We will now allocate a fastbin sized chunk.
 This will move our second (larger) chunk into the large bin (since it is the larger chunk in the unsorted bin).\n");
 <<<<<<< HEAD
 	printf("The first (smaller) chunk will have part of it's space used for the allocation, and then the remaining chunk will be inserted into the unsorted bin.\n\n");